ETF/media_frenzy/readme.md

-Draft ReadMe for Media Frenzy: V1
+Media Frenzy Project
 ===

-Working Project Title: Media Frenzy
+Created and agreed to by ETF, teddymcw, asciimo on 2014-01-11.

 Purpose
 ---